-Divorce Mediation in Bastrop and Austin Texas
+Divorce Mediation in Bastrop, TX

 Divorce mediation is a meeting between divorcing spouses at which a neutral person called the mediator moderates the discussion and assists both sides in negotiating terms of divorce that they are willing to accept.
 It is considered preferable to settling a divorce in court because the outcome is determined by the parties rather than by a judge and their direct involvement makes satisfying their priorities more important than arguing.
 It is also cheaper, quicker and less unpredictable than going to trial and is more likely to end amicably.
 Our family law attorneys at Anderson & Anderson are trained and certified in mediation, qualifying them to offer their superior professional services as mediators.
 They can also advise you on the pros and cons of divorce mediation and the various options considered during mediation.